Kozarovitskiy/testing/README.md

-# static-site1
+# static-site

 static-site was written because hugo had too steep a learning curve.
 It reads all the files from `--in`, runs them through Go's `templates/html` parser, and writes them to `--out`.
-For advanced usage like json parsing, read the source code `main.go` it is much shorter than hugo's docs.
+For advanced usage like json parsing, read the source code `main.go` it is much shorter than hugo's docs.123

 ```
 $ go get github.com/mgbelisle/static-site